Skip to main content

 ParameterDescription

-PATH_OUTPUTDetermines if the installation will configure a custom physical path for the location where the programs will write their output files.
+PATH_OUTPUTDefines a custom physical path for the location where programs write their output files.
 If specified, this must be a path on a local hard drive.

 SMA OpCon SMArt Email